busser/docker-ansible/README.md

 # Ansible in Docker

-A simple Docker image for running Ansible.
+Docker images for running Ansible.

 ## Usage